cblanquera/intime/README.md

 newly entered blocks.
 The cooling period is necessary to determine the stability of the mining hardware.

-> If the mining software goes offline for any reason, the cooling period restarts
+> NOTE: If the mining software goes offline for any reason, the cooling period restarts

 ## Mining Wallet